inzilico/network-analysis-01/README.md

 ## Network Representation Learning

-* **deep-walk-01.py** creates embeddings of the graph with DeepWalk implemented in the library [karateclub](https://github.com/benedekrozemberczki/karateclub).
+* **deep-walk-01.py** creates embeddings from adjacency list of the graph with DeepWalk implemented in the library [karateclub](https://github.com/benedekrozemberczki/karateclub).

 * **deep-walk-02.py** creates embeddings of the graph with custom random walks and Word2vec from [Gensim](https://radimrehurek.com/gensim/) library.

+* **deep-walk-01.py** creates embeddings from adjacency matrix of the graph with DeepWalk implemented in the library [karateclub](https://github.com/benedekrozemberczki/karateclub).

 ## Autoencoders